yuqiii-wang/KnowledgeNotes/math/finance/quant/risks.md

 If a counterparty sees default on one security (e.g., bond), this counterparty might be insolvent at this moment, and all trades with this counterparty are at risk.

 The total risk exposure to a counterparty can be computed by simply summing all NPVs of all assets traded with this counterparty.

+#### Weighted NPVs as Counterparty Risks

+NPVs of different trades can be weighted then summed.
+Weighted NPVs consider the below factors.

+* Exist An Agreement with the Counterparty

+An agreement lists what action to take to hedge default risks (e.g., provide proof of possession of immovable valuables such as real estate).
+An agreement states that what collateral this trade's underlying security is based on, or purely by credit.

+One manually set up weights per trade per different agreements.

+* Institution Ratings

+Ratings by Moody, Fitch and S&P can be considered a good source of how risky a security is.

+* FX

+If the settlement currency is highly volatile, should add additional currency fluctuation risks.
+FX fluctuation can be simply computed as recent std variance.
+Besides, should monitor politics and economy of this currency to avoid tail risks.

+* Time to Yield/Mature

+Usually, the shorter a bond will mature, the less risk this bond inherits.